MrvKrt/MrvKrt/README.md

 ### Glad to see you here!
-I’m a Ph.D. candidate at Eskisehir Osmangazi University.
+I’m a Ph.D. candidate at Eskisehir Osmangazi University and visiting researcher National University of Galway.
 I am currently working on a project about developing a dynamic microsimulation model. 💾

 <br/>